Alcoholic Gastritis Causes, Symptoms & Treatment

 Reversing the Effects of Alcoholic Gastritis

 It is possible to treat gastritis using medicines that soothe and heal the stomach lining if other means don’t work.
-For people who abuse alcohol on a regular basis and who develop either acute gastritis or chronic gastritis, one way to potentially reverse the damage is to stop drinking.4 In some cases, altering one’s diet can also help reduce the symptoms of alcoholic gastritis.4
+For people who misuse alcohol on a regular basis and who develop either acute gastritis or chronic gastritis, one way to potentially reverse the damage is to stop drinking.4 In some cases, altering one’s diet can also help reduce the symptoms of alcoholic gastritis.4

 If the damage is extensive before drinking is stopped, it may not be able to be fully reversed, and lifelong management of chronic gastritis may be required, including reparative surgeries, regular medication, avoidance of irritating foods and other treatments to prevent additional damage.
-Quitting alcohol is never a bad idea.
-Even in instances of chronic gastritis, it is certain that when you stop drinking alcoholic beverages (such as beer, wine, and liquor) it will lead to diminishing the symptoms of the condition and easing discomfort.
+Regardless, a lessening of alcohol intake may result in a reduction of the symptoms of alcoholic gastritis.4

 Treating Alcohol-Induced Gastritis and Alcoholism

-With a commitment to treatment and recovery, alcoholic gastritis can be managed and the damage can even be reveresed.
-With treatment, those who are struggling with alcohol abuse or alcoholism—but have not yet developed alcoholic gastritis—can potentially avoid developing the condition altogether, contributing to overall quality of life.
+With a commitment to treatment and recovery, alcoholic gastritis can be managed and the damage can even be reversed.
+With treatment, those who are struggling with alcohol use or addiction—but have not yet developed alcoholic gastritis—can potentially avoid developing the condition altogether, contributing to overall quality of life.
 American Addiction Centers (AAC) operates an addiction helpline that can help answer questions about alcohol and gastritis, help you find suitable rehab centers, and verify your insurance.
 Don’t delay; contact us today at to get started.